OpenFreeEnergy/ExampleNotebooks/rbfe_tutorial/cli_tutorial.md

 tar xzf rbfe_results.tar.gz
 ```

-This will create a directory called `results/` that contains files in the file
+This will create a directory called `results/` that contains files with the file
 structure you would get from running the calculations as above.
 The result JSON
 files are the actual results of a simulation.
 Other files that are generated
 during the simulation (such as detailed simulation information) have been